letsencrypt/boulder/ratelimits/README.md

 ## How Limits are Applied

+Although rate limit buckets are configured in terms of tokens, we do not actually keep track of the number of tokens in each bucket.
+Instead, we track the Theoretical Arrival Time (TAT) at which the bucket will be full again.
+If the TAT is in the past, the bucket is full.
+If the TAT is in the future, some number of tokens have been spent and the bucket is slowly refilling.
+If the TAT is far enough in the future (specifically, more than `burst * (period / count)`) in the future), then the bucket is completely empty and requests will be denied.

+Additional terminology:

+  - **burst offset** is the duration of time it takes for a bucket to go from empty to full (`burst * (period / count)`).
+  - **emission interval** is the interval at which tokens are added to a bucket (`period / count`).
+This is also the steady-state rate at which requests can be made without being denied even once the burst has been exhausted.
+  - **cost** is the number of tokens removed from a bucket for a single request.
+  - **cost increment** is the duration of time the TAT is advanced to account for the cost of the request (`cost * emission interval`).

 For the purposes of this example, subscribers originating from a specific IPv4 address are allowed 20 requests to the newFoo endpoint per second, with a maximum burst of 20 requests at any point-in-time.